webhintio/hint/packages/hint-manifest-app-name/README.md

 be truncated or wrong.

-So, in order to reduce the risk of having the app name truncated, it's recommended to define the `name` property and keep it's value under 30 characters, and if it’s over 12 characters, include a `short_name` property that is at most 12 characters.
+So, in order to reduce the risk of having the app name truncated, it's recommended to define the `name` property and keep its value under 30 characters, and if it’s over 12 characters, include a `short_name` property that is at most 12 characters.